canonical/craft-cli/README.md

 # Documentation

-The documentation is in Read The Docs, [check it out](https://craft-cli.readthedocs.io).
+The [documentation](https://craft-cli.readthedocs.io) is available in Read The Docs.

 # Contributing